Day 37 - Foothills of the Pyrenees : Navarrenx to Aroue

 After Lacorne there was a pleasant walk

-through countryside.
+through the countryside.
 We passed through the villages of Charre and

 Lichos, both of which were very tiny.
 Then it was a pleasant climb

-500 m of road walking, and we came to La Ferme Bohoteguia, where we
+up again, and eventually, we emerged onto a busier highway.
+After around 500 m of road walking, we came to La Ferme Bohoteguia, where we

 are staying tonight.